 - Prepares you for the next phase

-This is what allows it to continue.
+This isn’t losing progress.
+This is what allows progress to continue.

-Different Models — Same Goal
+Different Models: Same Goal

-You’ll see different ways to organize these phases:
+You’ll see different ways to organize these phases.

 Linear Periodization